rackerlabs/design-system/_docs/layout/global-layer.md

 # Global Layer {% include inprogress.html %}

-The global layer refers to application layer that enables the user to access globally available features like Support Tickets, Notifications, and Billing within any Helix-UI design.
-These include three core components - Eyebrow (Utility Nav), the Global dashboard, and Off canvas panels.
+The global layer refers to the application layer that enables the user to access globally available features like Support Tickets, Notifications, and Billing within any Helix-UI design.
+These include three core components-Eyebrow (Utility Nav), the Global dashboard, and Off canvas panels.
 Each of these elements are part of the Pilot Navigation header API.
-In order to better understand the global layer we suggest trying the following [demo prototype](http://design.rax.io/mockups/designs/Helix/global-layer/prototypes/v-0.5/).
+To understand the global layer better, we suggest trying the following

-{% include toc.html %}
+[demo prototype](http://design.rax.io/mockups/designs/Helix/global-layer/prototypes/v-0.5/).

 ## When to Use